aetperf/aetperf.github.io/_posts/2022-09-22-Download-some-benchmark-road-networks-for-Shortest-Paths-algorithms.md

 We can observe that all the vertices are actually used in the graph.
 The mean degree does not vary too much, although it it a little larger in the NY area, which is densely populated.

-## Plot some networks with *Datashader*
+## Plot the networks with *Datashader*

 Finally, we are going to plot some of these networks using [Datashader](https://datashader.org/).

-But before that, we also want to display a rough approximation of the network width and height.
+But before that, we also want to print a rough approximation of the network width and height.
 Because we have the coordinates expressed in WGS84, let's write a small function to compute an approximate distance in meters between two points, given their lat/lon coordinates.
 This is a straight implementation of [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

 ```python